-“When cooked with a bit of olive oil and spices, Brussels sprouts taste amazing,” says Shaun T. “Plus, they’re filling, heart-healthy and rich in vitamin C.” To discover more underrated foods that can help you lose weight, check out these 20 Best Full-Fat Foods for Weight Loss.
+"When cooked with a bit of olive oil and spices, Brussels sprouts taste amazing," says Shaun T. "Plus, they're filling, heart-healthy and rich in vitamin C."

-When you’re trying to maintain a healthy diet, staying hydrated is a must.
+When you're trying to maintain a healthy diet, staying hydrated is a must.
 But sipping H20 all the time can bore your taste buds.
-Shaun T’s solution: Eating water-rich fruits like watermelon and cantaloupe.
-“Watermelon is a delicious, hydrating food to eat in the morning, and I’m also a fan of cantaloupe,” he says.
-“It has an extremely high water content and is low in calories.”
-And speaking of water-filled grub, add some of these Hydrating Flat-Stomach Foods to your diet, too!
+Shaun T's solution: Eating water-rich fruits like watermelon and cantaloupe.
+"Watermelon is a delicious, hydrating food to eat in the morning, and I'm also a fan of cantaloupe," he says.
+"It has an extremely high water content and is low in calories."

 One 3-ounce serving of chicken packs a whopping 26 grams of protein for just 142 calories.
 No wonder it's one of Shaun T's favorite meats.
 Not to mention eating the stuff has likely helped him maintain those droolworthy abs.
 According to research, eating protein-packed foods like chicken boosts satiety and post-meal calorie burn by as much as 35 percent.

-Snacks at Hand
+Keep Energizing Snacks at Hand

 "When you begin to feel sluggish, reach for an energizing snack like cashews," he suggests.
 "They're filled with healthy fats and carbs, so they really help give you a boost—just make sure to only eat one serving.
 They are easy to overeat, and the calories add up fast," he adds.